Evansville, Wisconsin: Education

-The Evansville Depot, built in 1910 (replacing the older wooden depot) was unmanned by 1970 and renovated for use as the local Legion VFW Post 6905.
+Evansville is served by the public Evansville Community School District, which includes one elementary school, one intermediate school, one middle school and Evansville High School.

-Media coverage
+Media

-Newspapers

-One of the early newspapers of Evansville was the "Badger" published by Marilla Andrews & Co.
-Established by Marilla and sister, Eleanora Andrews in 1894 and ended 1906.
-It was published every Saturday and subscription rate was $1.00 yearly.
-The 13"x 20" 8 page republican based newspaper had a weekly circulation of 300.

-Other early newspapers included, "Enterprise", "Evansville Review" and "Tribune".
+One of the early newspapers of Evansville was the "Badger" published by Marilla Andrews & Co., established by Marilla and Eleanora Andrews in 1894 and ended in 1906.
+It was published every Saturday, and the subscription rate was $1.00 yearly.
+The 13"x 20" 8-page Republican-based newspaper had a weekly circulation of 300.
+Other early newspapers included "Enterprise", "Evansville Review", and "Tribune".

-Radio.

-WWHG (105.9 FM), a mainstream rock-formatted radio station with its studios in Janesville and serving the areas of Janesville and Madison, is licensed to Evansville.
-Evansville receives radio stations from the Janesville, Madison and Rockford markets.
+WWHG (105.9 FM), a mainstream rock-formatted radio station with its studios in Janesville, is licensed to Evansville.
+Evansville receives radio stations from the Janesville, Madison, and Rockford markets.
+Evansville is a part of the Madison television market; television affiliates from Rockford, Illinois are also available over the air and on cable.

-Television

-Evansville was featured on the Wisconsin tourism show, Discover Wisconsin, in February 2017.
-Evansville is a part of the Madison television market, television affiliates from Rockford are also available over the air and on cable.
+Transportation

+In the 1860s the C&NW Railroad came to Evansville from Beloit.
+Later, a line was built from Evansville to Janesville, making a more direct route between Madison, Wisconsin and Chicago, Illinois.
+The segment between Evansville and Beloit was abandoned in the late 1970s.
+C&NW was acquired by Union Pacific in 1995, which abandoned much of the segment between Madison and Evansville.